fritzy/ape-ecs/docs/Component.md

 // 3 10
 ```

+👆 Setting the `key` property is completely optional.
+If a `Component` instance doesn't have a key, it doesn't show up in the `entity.c` Object, but it will still be retrievable with [entity.getComponents(type)](./Entity.md#getcomponents) and the `entity.types[type]`.
+Each return `Sets` of Components on the Entity of a given type.

+For example, an `Entity` representing a character may have many Component instances of the type "Buff", but only one "Inventory" Component.
+In that case, it doesn't make sense to have a `key` on any of the Buff instances, but it does on the "Inventory" component for convenience.

-You can also set the lookup in an `Entity` creation factory on the `c` property.
+👆 You can also set the key in an `Entity` creation factory on the `c` property.

 This is equivalant to the above:
 ```js